Toporin/SatochipApplet/README.md

 - The Bitcoin transaction parser is derived from [Btchip](https://github.com/LedgerHQ/btchipJC).
 - The BitcoinWallet application is based on ScripterRon [BitcoinWallet](https://github.com/ScripterRon/BitcoinWallet) client and [BitcoinCore](https://github.com/ScripterRon/BitcoinCore) library.

+# License

+This application is distributed under the GNU Affero General Public License version 3.

+Some parts of the code may be licensed under a different (MIT-like) license.
+(Contact me)[mailto:satochip.wallet@gmail.com] if you feel that some license combination is inappropriate.